 - The notes uploaded were poor quality.

-- It is suspected that the notes were plagiarized.
+- The administrator suspects the notes were plagiarized.

 Co-Curricular RecordThe Co-Curricular Record (CCR) is an official U of T document that recognizes your co-curricular involvement as an important part of your university experience.
 Learn more about Co-Curricular Record